 1. Digital Printing

 In digital printing, the digital images are reproduced on physical surfaces like cloth, plastic, magnets, labels, cardboard, film etc. This kind of printing is done by industrial and desktop sized printers.
-It is not necessary to keep yourself confined to single or two colours.
+It is not necessary to keep yourself confined to a single or two colours.
 Using a web-to-print software, you can also create a blend of different colours to match with the design.
 Digital Printing asks for an image resolution of 300dpi.
-If the quality of image is lower to that, it can result into mediocre printing quality.
+If the quality of the image is lower than that, it can result in mediocre printing quality.

 2. Screen Printing

 Screen printing utilizes different types of brightly colored inks and is often used for printing posters, t-shirts and other promotional items.
 Initially, screen printing was confined on silk materials.
 Nowadays, several different types of materials are used.
 During the screen printing process, a design is laid on the top of the screen.
 Thereafter, it is covered with photo emulsion and exposed to light.
 Due to its exposure to heat, the emulsion hardens up and the rest of it is washed away by leaving one kind of a stencil whose ink can be pulled by using a squeegee.

 3. Flexography printing